Parameters as Experts: Adapting Vision Models with Dynamic Parameter Routing: More Experimental Comparisons

 \textbf{Setup}.
 In addition to ConvNet- and Transformer-based models, Mamba~\cite{gu2023mamba} has recently demonstrated excellent performance in visual recognition \cite{liu2025visionmambareview}.
 Therefore, we also explore the adaptation of Mamba using our method.
 Specifically, we perform semantic segmentation using the VMamba-B~\cite{liu2024vmamba} model pre-trained on ImageNet-1K, while using completely the same experimental setting as mentioned in \hyperref[sec:semseg]{Section 4.1}.

 \textbf{Results}.
-As shown in Table \ref{tab:mambaseg}, when adapting VMamba, our AdaRoute consistently demonstrates leading performance compared to other competitors, yielding a notable 1.4\% improvement in mIoU over the second-best method.
+As shown in Table \ref{tab:mambaseg}, when adapting VMamba, ParaX consistently demonstrates leading performance compared to other competitors, yielding a notable 1.4\% improvement in mIoU over the second-best method.
 This validates the ability of our method to effectively adapt representative vision models.